-Dividends receivable on equity shares are taken to the revenue return on an ex-dividend basis except where, in the opinion of Directors, the dividend is capital in nature in which case it is taken to the '(losses)/gains on investments' in the capital return column.
+Dividends receivable on equity shares are taken to the revenue return on an ex-dividend basis except where, in the opinion of Directors, the dividend is capital in nature in which case it is taken to the 'gains/(losses) on investments' in the capital return column.
 The ordinary element of scrip dividends received in lieu of cash dividends is recognised as revenue.
 Any enhancement above the cash dividend is treated as capital.
-Income from fixed interest debt securities and preference shares is based on the coupon payable by the instrument adjusted to spread any premium or discount on purchase or redemption over its remaining life.

-Bank interest and income from stock lending are accounted for monthly on an accruals basis and shown in the revenue return based on amounts to which the Company is entitled.
+Bank interest is accounted for monthly on an accruals basis and shown in the revenue return based on amounts to which the Company is entitled.